huddlesk/iac-aws-portfolio/README.md

 - **site-dev.yml**: The main playbook that orchestrates the configuration for the development environment.
 - **roles/**: Contains reusable Ansible roles.
     - **webserver**: Installs Nginx, Git, and deploys the static site content to the web server.

+## Pipeline Structure

+The **azure-pipeline.yml** defines a two stage CI/CD process.
+In the first stage (Plan), Terraform is initialized and a plan is generated for the infrastructure provisioning.
+In the second stage (Deploy), the Terraform plan from the build is applied to the respective environment and Ansible is triggered to configure the nginx server with a site to host.

 ## What This Demonstrates